 Nightlife & Music

 Austin’s original Victory Grill was a stop on the Chitlin Circuit, a network of African American juke joints that brought big-name blues and R&B performers to Austin in the 1940s.
 Over the years, Victory Grill provided a stage for legendary talents like Billie Holiday, James Brown, Ike and Tina Turner, Etta James and Chuck Berry.
-Today, the historic club is home to The Rolling Rooster, a Southern comfort food restaurant known for its chicken and waffles that pays homage to the venue’s legacy by showcasing blues performances.
+Today, the historic club is home to Victory East, a chic, intimate restaurant serving elevated Southern cuisine.

 The Skylark Lounge is one of East Austin’s best known, real deal blues clubs.
 Part off-the-beaten-path dive bar, part live music venue, The Skylark Lounge hosts the best in local and touring blues music performers in a laid-back atmosphere with a cool vibe.